 One would think that Washington would have been one of the first states to adopt a new technology that is at the forefront of green tech.
 Unfortunately, we weren’t.

 We at Elemental have been waiting patiently for years to have this technology, and as creative and progressive as we have been, it never occurred to us that we could just go to the neighboring state and partner with a firm down there.
-When our founder, Jeff, was at a convention earlier in the year, he was talking with one of the tank manufacturers and they suggested “Why don’t you partner with Aqua Green in Portland?”
+When our founder, Jeff, was at a convention and he was talking with one of the tank manufacturers and they suggested “Why don’t you partner with Aqua Green in Portland?”
 We thought it was a splendid idea.

 So, that is “why Oregon” and it is a HUGE honor to be the first funeral firm in the Puget Sound area to bring aquamation to the families in our community.

 Aquamation is the reduction of the body by a chemical process, not a flame process.
 In traditional cremation, the soft tissue is removed with fire.
 In aquamation, the tissues are dissolved into water.
 What remains after either process are the bones of the deceased.
 These are processed into a powder – “ash”

 The process is 90% more efficient than flame cremation.
 Think of flame cremation as a diesel truck, and aquamation as a Nissan Leaf.